 Reasons for Procedure

-An enterostomy may also be needed when food can no longer enter the mouth or stomach normally.
-In this case, a feeding tube will be placed to help food enter the intestines.
+It may also be needed when food can no longer enter the mouth or stomach normally.
+A feeding tube is inserted in the opening to provide nutrients.

 What to Expect

 Prior to Procedure

 The surgical team may meet with you to talk about:

 The doctor will give general anesthesia.
 You will be asleep.

 An incision will be made in the abdomen.
 Next, the doctor will use one of these methods for the procedure:

 In one method, an intestinal sac is made inside the abdomen.
 The sac is to collect stool.
 It will lead to a hole (stoma) in the outer abdomen called a stoma.
 From the stoma, the sac will be emptied through a tube.